clarkfitzg/phd_research/proposal/outline.md

 Extra Examples

-- Andrew Latimer's pixel data
+- Andrew Latimer's forest 'greenness' data, split by forest type, elevation and do regression based on pixel

 What am I targeting?
 Embarrassingly parallel ops and group by.
 But Spark and Hadoop already do